-Further information as to the specific judgments exercised is set out in the Company's Annual Report in the section titled 'Note 2: Basis of preparation'.
+Further information as to the specific judgments exercised is set out in the Company's Annual Report in the section titled 'Note 2: Basis of preparation' in the notes to the financial statements.

 Negative outcome of the regulatory investigation.
-As initially announced to the ASX in January 2019, and in a number of updates since then, Austal Limited, Austal USA and some of their officers were recently the subject of investigations by ASIC in Australia, and the Department of Justice and the Securities Exchange Commission in the USA.
+As initially announced to the ASX in January 2019, and in a number of updates since then, Austal Limited, Austal USA and some of their officers have been the subject of investigations by ASIC in Australia, and the Department of Justice and the Securities Exchange Commission in the USA.